Caninsulin Cartridges

 Caninsulin Cartridges should be stored according to the product label, typically refrigerated and protected from freezing.
 Keep cartridges upright when directed, away from direct sunlight, and out of reach of children and animals.
 Do not use a cartridge past its expiry date or after the labeled in-use period has ended.

-Temperature matters because insulin can lose quality if it is frozen, overheated, or left in poor conditions.
-During travel, use an insulated case and avoid letting cold packs touch the cartridge directly.
-Put supplies in hand luggage when flying, because checked bags may be exposed to temperature extremes.
+Temperature matters because insulin can lose quality if it is frozen, overheated, or stored poorly.
+During travel, use an insulated case and do not let cold packs touch the cartridge directly.
+When flying, keep insulin and supplies in hand luggage because checked bags may be exposed to temperature extremes.

-For longer trips, bring enough needles, the VetPen, backup supplies approved by the clinic, and a copy of the product label.
+For longer trips, bring the VetPen, enough needles, backup supplies approved by the clinic, and a copy of the product label.
 Time-zone changes may affect injection timing, so ask the veterinarian before travel.
-If the product arrives warm, frozen, damaged, leaking, or visibly altered, do not use it until you have obtained professional guidance.
+If insulin arrives warm, frozen, damaged, leaking, or visibly altered, do not use it until you have obtained professional guidance.

-Prompt, express shipping may be used when appropriate for order logistics, but delivery timing and handling needs should still be planned around safe storage.
-Insulin should move from package to refrigerator as soon as practical after receipt.
+Prompt, express shipping may be used when appropriate for order logistics, but safe storage still depends on prompt handling after arrival.
+Move cartridges from the package to the refrigerator as soon as practical after receipt.

 If an injection is missed, follow your veterinarian’s instructions or contact the clinic for advice.
-In many situations, giving two doses close together can be more dangerous than waiting for the next planned time, but the safest response depends on the pet’s schedule, food intake, and glucose status.
-Do not change the dose on your own.
+In many situations, giving two doses close together can be more dangerous than waiting for the next planned time.
+The safest response depends on the pet’s food intake, injection schedule, glucose status, and usual response to insulin.

-Monitoring is not only about numbers.
-Watch for thirst, urination, appetite, weight trend, energy, and behavior.
+Monitoring is not only about glucose numbers.
+Watch thirst, urination, appetite, weight trend, activity, and behavior.
 Some clinics use spot glucose checks, glucose curves, fructosamine testing, or home monitoring.
-The goal is steady control with fewer swings, not sudden changes made without professional review.
+The goal is steady control with fewer swings, not sudden dose changes made without veterinary review.

 Safety Information Before Buying